ADA Employment Discrimination Lawyers in Florida

 What Happens After Filing a Lawsuit

 In order to bring a claim for discrimination under the ADA, an employee must first file a charge of discrimination with the Equal Employment Opportunity Commission (EEOC) which will notify the employer of the allegations against it, allowing them to participate in conciliation.
 Generally, a party not given this appropriate notice may not be sued in a later civil action.
-NK Legal Group can help you plan an effective case to pursue your interests.
+The Law Offices of Nolan Klein can help you plan an effective case to pursue your interests.

 For more information about your case, call (877) 745-0090 now.